Dissipation induced extended-localized transition

-In this letter, we investigate the impact of dissipation on a 1D quasiperiodic system with exact MEs and find that the dissipation can drive the system into specific states, which may be extended or localized, regardless of the initial state.
-In other words, dissipation can induce transitions not only from localized states to extended states but also from extended states to localized states in a system with MEs, revealing that dissipation not only disrupts localization but can also lead to localization.
-Remarkably, the ELT here does not necessitate the change in either disorder strength or particle density, both of which are believed to be the ways for altering the properties of extension and localization through shifting the relative positions of the Fermi surface and the ME.
-Thus, the combination of dissipation and MEs results in novel and rich physical phenomena and provides a new approach to manipulate transport properties of particles.
+Recently, Yusipov et al. applied a dissipative operator (given by Eq. (\ref{jumpoperator}) below) to a disordered system and discovered that it can drive AL into a stable state that retains its localized properties without being destroyed~\cite{Yusipov,Yusipov2}.
+In this letter, we investigate the impact of such dissipation on a 1D quasiperiodic system with MEs and find that the dissipation can drive the system into specific states, which may be extended or localized, regardless of the initial state.
+This reveals that the dissipation can induce the transition between extended and localized states.
+Such effects are not achievable with other types of dissipation, such as dephasing, energy decay, particle number decay, and so on.
+Remarkably, the ELT here does not necessitate the change in either disorder strength or particle density, both of which are believed to be the ways for altering the properties of localization through shifting the relative positions of the Fermi energy and the ME.
+Thus, the combination of such dissipation and MEs provides a new approach to induce ELT and manipulate a system's transport properties.

 {\em Model.--- } We consider a dissipative system whose density matrix $\rho$ follows the Lindblad master equation~\cite{GLindblad,HPBreuer},

 where $\mathcal{L}$ is referred to as the Lindbladian, with its dissipative component denoted as,